 Would you call them tree-huggers today?

-Since the 1970’s, scientists and educated members of the public have been warning people about the possible effects of greenhouse gas emissions.
-Public opinion has evolved alongside scientific debate, which has raged back and forth between acceptance, skeptics and deniers, the latter inevitably being backed by those with a vested interest in maintaining the status quo.
+Since the 1970s, scientists and educated citizens have been warning people about the possible effects of increasing greenhouse gas emissions.
+Public opinion has evolved alongside scientific debate, which has raged back and forth between acceptance, skeptics and deniers—the latter inevitably being backed by those with a vested interest in maintaining the status quo.

-In recent times, the climate movement has gained traction, in part due to scientific advances and consensus, but also very real climatic and ecological events that have led to the tragic loss of lives and livelihoods.
+In recent times the climate movement has started to gain serious traction, in part due to scientific consensus but also very real climatic and ecological events that have led to the tragic loss of lives and livelihoods.
 Nature adding its own voice to the movement.

-What can we achieve with global climate strikes?
+Did we achieved anything with global climate strikes?

-In 2019, for a week in September, a record 7.6million people from 185 countries took to the streets in a Global Climate strike to protest against inaction.
+In 2019, for a week in September, a record 7.6 million people from 185 countries took to the streets in a Global Climate strike to protest against climate change inaction.
 2019 was also the year of the Youth Climate Strike, which saw students from 47 countries boycotting school to demand action on climate change.

 Yet movements like these are still ignored or even met with ridicule.
-Despite action from its citizens, the US is pulling out of the 2015 Paris agreement, with its President publicly denying climate change is an issue.
+Despite action from its citizens the US is pulling out of the 2015 Paris agreement, with its president publicly denying that climate change is an issue.*

-In Uganda, one climate activist shares how his activism has resulted in him losing friends and becoming isolated.
-Clearly, further effort is needed so that all those dedicating their lives to the cause of saving our planet are willing to keep fighting.
+In Uganda, one young climate activist shares how his activism has resulted in him losing friends and becoming isolated.

 On the right side of history

-There’s still hope, though.
-Science, coupled with international action by governments, organisations and individuals alike, can overcome the challenges before us.
-As individuals, we can contribute by living differently and exercising the political rights previous generations fought for, to spread the message and win hearts and minds.
+As individuals, we can contribute by living differently and exercising the political rights previous generations fought for to spread the message and win hearts and minds.

-Individual climate action.
+Individual leading to collective climate action.
 Let's be on the right side of history people!

 We have more tools available than ever to unite people around the globe.
 If we want to preserve our beautiful world for future generations, then we’re all going to have to take responsibility.
 We all have to become activists.